EU Law and Fundamental Rights (on line)

 For the purposes of the final evaluation, the following criteria will be taken into consideration:

 - adequate presentation of the arguments (including use of an appropriate legal terminology)

 - autonomous organization and elaboration of the answer

 Attività di supporto

 No specifc tutoring activities have been planned.
-The professors are available by e-mail, in video-conference or in person (where possible, due to the current health emergency) for any students who might need help.
+The professors are available by e-mail, in video-conference or in person for any students who might need help.

 Testi consigliati e bibliografia

 - 1 to 7, 10 to 12, 15 (only pp. 589-610)